 Michael is past chair of the Product Liability Committee of the Virginia Association of Defense Attorneys and has served on that organization’s Board of Directors.
 He has authored book chapters in American Bar Association publications on product liability, and has written and lectured on other litigation topics.

-Michael and his wife, Linda, married since 1986, are parents of four children, including two college graduates and two still in college.
+Michael and his wife, Linda, married since 1986, have four adult children and two grandsons.
 They are active in their church, where Michael plays keyboards regularly in the worship band and has led various men’s groups and home groups.
 He was a youth soccer coach for eighteen seasons.
 In 2005, Michael was among the first honorees included in the “TIPS Honor Roll” by the American Bar Association’s Torts and Insurance Practice Section recognizing “exceptional contributions” in public service and volunteer work.
 He was a youth crisis hotline coordinator and phone volunteer for over fifteen years.
-He has been a frequent speaker to youth at the Fairfax County Juvenile Detention Center.
+He is a frequent speaker to youth at the Fairfax County Juvenile Detention Center.

 Michael enjoys biking, running, swimming, skiing, skating, music, reading, hiking, art and photography, travel, and watching various sports.
-He completed the Marine Corps Marathon during law school, and more recently has participated in several sprint triathlons.
+He completed the Marine Corps Marathon during law school, and more recently has participated in more than a dozen sprint triathlons.

 Honors and Recognitions